Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Preliminaries

 In this subsection, we review prior literature related to the approximation capabilities of PQCs, which characterizes how the architectural properties of a PQC affect the resulting functions it can fit, and its ensuing performance.
 After a systematic comparison, we conclude that our results provide precise error bounds for continuous function approximation and make no assumptions about the constructed PQCs.
 More importantly, all the variables in our proposal take the form of parameters within rotation gates and remain distinct from the data encoding gates to avoid any classical computational influence, thus preserving the inherent quantum property of our approach.

 In theoretical machine learning, statistical complexity is a notion that measures the inherent richness characterizing a given hypothesis space.
 There are various statistical complexity measures, including the Vapnik-Chervonenkis (VC) dimension~\cite{vapnik1982necessary}, the metric entropy~\cite{tikhomirov1993eentropy}, the Gaussian complexity~\cite{bartlett2003rademacher}, and the Rademacher complexity~\cite{bartlett2003rademacher}, etc. To gauge the statistical complexity of PQCs, \citet{du2022efficient} have explored the covering entropy of PQCs in terms of the number of quantum gates and the measurement observable. \citet{bu2022statistical} have investigated the dependence of the Rademacher complexity of PQCs on the resources, width, depth, and the property of input and output registers.
 The assessment of PQCs has extended to encompass an array of statistical complexity measures, including the Pseudo-Dimension, as delineated in \citet{caro2020pseudodimension}, and the VC dimension, as expounded upon in \citet{chen2022general}.
-Furthermore, the evaluation of PQC expressivity has extended its purview to metrics rooted in information theory. \citet{abbas2021power} have embarked upon an evaluation of PQC expressivity through the prism of the effective dimension, a data-dependent metric contingent upon the Fisher information.
+Furthermore, the evaluation of PQC expressivity has extended its purview to metrics rooted in information theory. \citet{abbas2021power} have evaluated PQC expressivity through the prism of the effective dimension, a data-dependent metric contingent upon the Fisher information.
 In a parallel endeavor, \citet{du2020expressive} have concentrated their attention on generative tasks, employing entanglement entropy as a metric for quantifying PQC expressivity.
-It is important to underscore that, while statistical complexity metrics and information-inspired metrics provide invaluable insights into the `volume' of hypothesis spaces, they do not furnish a precise delineation of the functions amenable to representation by these models.
+It is important to underscore that, while statistical complexity metrics and information-inspired metrics provide invaluable insights into the `volume' of hypothesis spaces, they do not precisely delineate the functions amenable to representation by these models.